mars0i/imp/README.md

 particular interested in modeling evolutionary processes in which probabilities are imprecise.

-The following is not all self-explanatory.
-Please feel free to write to me for clarification.
+The following will not be self-explanatory for all readers.
+At some future date I may add further information.
+Please don't hesitate to write to me for clarification or additional information.

-*src/wrightfisher.ml* implements a diploid, single-locus Wright-Fisher model with random mating and natural selection, using (discrete, not continuous) sets of fitnesses, transition matrices, and initial frequencies.
+**src/wrightfisher.ml** implements a diploid, single-locus Wright-Fisher model with random mating and natural selection, using (discrete, not continuous) sets of fitnesses, transition matrices, and initial frequencies.
 Plots of probability distributions at time t are easily